Magento vs BigCommerce - Which eCommerce platform is right for you?

-With BigCommerce, on the other hand, you’ll have software, hosting and security covered for a monthly subscription fee starting at $29.95/mo.
+On the other hand, with BigCommerce, you’ll have software, hosting and security covered for a monthly subscription fee starting at $29.95/mo.
 You may spend a little extra on a few plugins and could still encounter agency fees, should you need extra customizations beyond your skill-level.

 If, on the other hand, you’re on a lower budget and looking to go live as soon as possible with minimal-to-no IT support, then an out-of-the-box solution like BigCommerce may be a better solution.
 Just keep in mind that its affordability and user-friendliness could cost you other limitations down the line, when you’re ready to scale your business to the next level.

 We hope you got a basic overview of why you’d want to work with Magento or BigCommerce.
 Of course, there is still so much more to be discussed between them.
 If you still need some help, feel free to contact us.